Chapter 2. Understanding Red Hat OpenShift Logging

-The logging collector is deployed as a daemon set that deploys pods to each OpenShift Container Platform node.
+The logging collector is a daemon set that deploys pods to each OpenShift Container Platform node.
 System and infrastructure logs are generated by journald log messages from the operating system, the container runtime, and OpenShift Container Platform.
 Application logs are generated by the CRI-O container engine.
 Fluentd collects the logs from these sources and forwards them internally or externally as you configure in OpenShift Container Platform.

-The container runtimes provide minimal information to identify the source of log messages: project, pod name, and container id.
-This is not sufficient to uniquely identify the source of the logs.
+The container runtimes provide minimal information to identify the source of log messages: project, pod name, and container ID.
+This information is not sufficient to uniquely identify the source of the logs.
 If a pod with a given name and project is deleted before the log collector begins processing its logs, information from the API server, such as labels and annotations, might not be available.
 There might not be a way to distinguish the log messages from a similarly named pod and project or trace the logs to their source.
-This limitation means log collection and normalization is considered best effort.
+This limitation means that log collection and normalization are considered best effort.